hiperwalk/hiperwalk/docs/tutorial/index.rst

 When specifying only the final time, the output will be the final state.
-If everything was installed correctly, the :meth:`hiperwalk.CoinedWalk.simulate` method will automatically use high-performance computing to perform the matrix-vector multiplications.
+If everything was installed correctly, the :meth:`hiperwalk.Coined.simulate` method will automatically use high-performance computing to perform the matrix-vector multiplications.

 >>> final_state = qw.simulate(time=N//2,